BorisAndrews/BorisAndrews.github.io/publications/sp-integrators/index.md

 <div class="reveal-box" onclick="var details = this.querySelector('.details'); details.style.display = (details.style.display === 'block') ? 'none' : 'block';">
     <b>Full integrator specifications</b>
     <div class="details">
-        Honestly, this is way too complicated for a little box on a website. <br>
+        Honestly, this is way too complicated for a little box on a website, sorry!
-        Check out Section 5 of the preprint for the full details!
+        Check out Section 5 of the preprint for the full details.
     </div>
 </div>